-India sees a combined capital inflow of over USD 10 billion, to the development sector, from philanthropic organisations, impact funds and others, underscoring the potential for an SSE to to bridge the gap between the development sector, and philanthropic and private capital.
-There is much potential for SSEs in India, where more than 3.1 million Non-Profit Organisations (NPOs) and 220 For-Profit Enterprises (FPEs) saw a capital investment of USD 1.6 billion in 2016.
+India witnesses an impressive INR 60,000 crore capital inflow into the development sector from philanthropic organizations and impact funds, underlining SSE's role in bridging the gap between 3.1 million NPOs, 220 FPEs, and philanthropic/private capital.
+There is much potential for SSEs in India, where more than .
 In the wake of the economic downturn brought by COVID-19 pandemic in India, the SSE could also be helpful in rebuilding the livelihoods of people who were affected.
 SSE can provide a unified funding channel, to the listed Social Enterprises (SE), including NPOs and FPEs, thereby giving the potential to uplift those enterprises that are working with the population at the bottom of the socio-economic pyramid.
 Further, with SEs impacted due to the COVID-19 induced lockdown, SEBI had recommended direct listing of NPOs and FPEs through the issuance of bonds and a range of funding mechanisms.

 Globally, countries like Brazil, Portugal, South Africa, Jamaica, the UK, Canada & Singapore have already established Social Stock Exchanges (SSE).
 However, only the ones in Canada, Jamaica and Singapore are active.
 This is because of the lack of a common taxonomy or metrics to measure social and environmental impact.
 This combined with self-assessments and self-reporting by listed organisations led to capturing only outputs, not outcomes or impact.
 The composition and nature of eligible listed enterprises also varies.